 After completing all the above steps successfully, disconnect the hose from the sink and delicately pull out the faucet.
 If you can do this, Congrats, you are the winner!

-Needless to say, no kitchen can function appropriately without its major part, the suitable kitchen faucet.
-In this article, we have tried to cover all the information you need to consider while replacing the kitchen faucet.
-After reading this article we are sure that now you can comfortably remove the kitchen faucet without the help of a basin wrench.
+Needless to say, no kitchen can function appropriately without its major part, the suitable.
+In this article, we have tried to cover all the information you need to consider while replacing.
+After reading this article we are sure that now you can comfortably remove it without the help of a basin wrench.

-Researching a lot and after proper justification, we have tried to explain all the easiest formulas to help you in this sector.
-Following this step-by-step guide above, you will definitely be successful in removing the faucet using classic equipment.
+After researching a lot and after proper justification, we have tried to explain all the easiest formulas to help you in this sector.
+Following this step-by-step guide above, you will definitely be successful in removing using classic equipment.
 These few steps will allow you to do this task like a professional.